-Likewise, it’s easy to get argumentative essays confused with expository essays, which also rely heavily on fact-based evidence and copious research.
+Likewise, it’s easy to confuse argumentative essays with expository essays, which rely heavily on fact-based evidence and copious research.
 The main difference is bias: Argumentative essays presume one point of view is correct, whereas expository essays usually present all sides of the argument and leave it to the reader to make up their own mind.

 The idea is that an argumentative essay leaves no doubt that its thesis is accurate, usually by disproving or invalidating opposing theories.
 That’s why argumentative essays don’t just talk about the writer’s own thesis but discuss other contradicting points of view as well.
 It’s hard to name one perspective as “true” if you’re ignoring all the others.